meet

 nicole

-For as long as I can remember, I’ve been obsessed with what it means to be fully alive.
+I’m obsessed with what it means to be fully alive.

 But nothing cracked me open like becoming a mother.